Oh, the misery of an achy back!

 Essential Features and Factors to Consider

 Electric or Non-Electric Manual massagers are a lot less expensive than electric massagers.
 Non-electric models are also lightweight and ultra-portable.
-However, they may not be the more convenient option.
-With non-electric massagers, you have to apply pressure manually and stretching to reach certain areas can put a strain on your arm and back muscles.
+However, they may not be a more convenient option.
+With non-electric massagers, you have to apply pressure manually, and stretching to reach certain areas can put a strain on your arm and back muscles.
 Sometimes, you may need assistance for spots that are harder to reach.
 An electric massager is a more feasible choice as its ease and convenience will pay for itself in the long run.

 Shape The form factor of a back massager will depend on the type and location of your back pain.
 A chair massager and a chair pad are sufficient for generalized back pain.
 For localized or specific back spasms, a handheld or belt massager may be more suitable.

 Size Like its shape, a massager’s size should be determined by the scope of your back pain.
-Whole back pain will require a massager with a wider coverage.
+Whole back pain will require a massager with wider coverage.
 Back pain in a particular area will call for a more confined and focused massage.